epfl-ada/ada-2021-project-fadalbazooka/README.md

 ## 2. Research Questions:

 - How legalization of same-sex marriage influenced the opinion of the authors of the quotes?
+- Which features of the speakers have the most impact on their sentiment regarding the LGBT community ?
-- Which countries' opinions significantly contrast with others ?
+     * Which countries’ opinions significantly contrast with others ?
+     * Are singers more friendly to the LGBT community than LGBT activists?

 - Does the author's age significantly lead to different trends, i.e. does the youngest authors generally have broader gender norms
 - Do our sentiment analysis of gender equality opinion per country matches with related indexes (European Institute for Gender Equality https://eige.europa.eu/gender-equality-index/2021 or United Nations Development Program - Human Development Report - Gender Inequality Index http://hdr.undp.org/en/content/gender-inequality-index-gii for example) ?